5 things for January 22: Shutdown, women's march, Turkey

 Royal time capsule

 Vintage cigarette packets and 130-year-old newspapers.
-When you rewire a place as historic as Buckingham Palace, bits of history just tumble out.
+When you rewire a place as historic as Buckingham Palace, bits of history just tumble out of the walls.

 WHAT'S FOR LUNCH

-Note: Correction: This piece has been amended to correct Justice Ruth Bader Ginsburg's last name.